StarlingUAS/FenswoodScenario/docs/tutorials/running.md

 Breaking down this command,

 - `docker-compose` is a utility which allows us to compose together multiple docker containers, i.e. run multiple containers together.
-- `-f docker-compose.linux.yml` specifies that `docker-compose` should read the configuration yaml file given by `-f`. `docker-compose.yml` is a configuration file we have written which specifies the containers and configurations required to run the fenswood scenario.
-In this file, we have speciifed that 4 containers will be run.
+- `-f docker-compose.yml` specifies that `docker-compose` should read the configuration yaml file given by `-f`. `docker-compose.yml` is a configuration file we have written which specifies the containers and configurations required to run the fenswood scenario.
+In this file, we have speciifed that 6 containers will be run.
 - `pull` specifies that we would like to download the required containers locally, but not run them just yet.

 > *Note:* if the file is called `docker-compose.yml` or `docker-compose.yaml` the `-f` option does not need to be specified, we are doing it here for completeness.
-Try it!
+Try it: `docker-compose pull`

-This command may take between 20 to 30 minutes as it has to download some large content - the simulator itself is around 5Gb!
+This command may take between 10 minutes as it has to download some large content - the simulator itself is around 5Gb!
 It is recommended you keep reading and have a look at [section 5.4 (a brief introduction to ROS)](#a-brief-introduction-to-ros) while waiting.

 The downloaded containers are not stored in your local directory, instead they are stored by docker in a local library on your own machine.
 All downloaded and local containers can be seen by typing.

 ```console
 myuser@my-machine:~/Documents/FenswoodScenario$ docker images
 ```